jagrvargen/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 Script 7.
 CWD State - Writes the output of ls -la to the file ls_cwd_content.
 If the file does not already exist, it will be created.

 Script 8.
 File - Creates a file called \*\\'"Holberton School"\'\\*$\?\*\*\*\*\*:) which contains the text "Holberton School" followed by a newline.

+Script 9.
+Duplicate Last Line - Duplicates the last line of the file iacta.